NREL-Sienna/InfrastructureSystems.jl/docs/src/style.md

 ## Unit Tests

 All code should be tested.
-The packages in SIIP have a minimum of 70% coverage to be merged into master.
+The packages in Sienna have a minimum of 70% coverage to be merged into master.
 This functionality is provided using Codecov

 ## Whitespace